-Zoya is a multimedia journalist and editor, with more than 25 years of experience, who held senior management roles at the BBC.
+Zoya Charles is a multimedia journalist and editor with more than 25 years experience, and has held senior management roles at the BBC.

-She worked as an editor leading one of the BBC’s most innovative video journalism teams which won several awards for its output.
-As part of her work, she helped to develop BBC digital strategy.
+At the BBC Zoya worked as an editor leading one of its most innovative video journalism teams, which won several awards for its output.
+As part of her work, she also helped to develop BBC's digital strategy.